iamyanbo/UncertaintyPainting/README.md

-# Rich Semantic & Uncertainty-Aware Fusion for 3D Object Detection
+# Rich Semantic Painting for 3D Object Detection

-This repository implements **Uncertainty-Aware Feature Painting**, a sequential fusion method that enhances 3D object detection by leveraging **rich semantic context (21 classes)** and **predictive uncertainty**.
+This repository implements **Semantic Feature Painting**, investigating the impact of **rich semantic context (21 classes)** and **predictive uncertainty** on 3D object detection.

 Unlike standard fusion methods that rely on limited-class segmentation (e.g., just KITTI classes), we utilize an off-the-shelf segmentation model to inject dense, fine-grained semantic priors into the point cloud.
+While we hypothesized that **uncertainty** would improve robustness, our results show that the **rich class information** is the dominant factor.

 ---